SebastianElvis/english-research-lint/README.md

   - The target is to bring out all relevant info and get rid of irrelevant info
 - Re-organize sentences
   - Boil sentences down to **upshots**
-  - Put upshots all togethers
+  - Put upshots all together
-  - Re-order upshots, so that sentences are re-ordered
+  - Re-order upshots and hence sentences
   - Find and delete irrelevant info
 - Sentence-level editing